 What is the purpose of smell?

 The human nose is a very sensitive organ and is often underestimated.
-For example, smell is a reliable early warning system for various dangers, such as smoke, dangerous fumes or spoiled food.
+For example, smell is a reliable early warning system for various dangers, such as smoke development, dangerous fumes, or spoiled food.

-On the other hand, smells often contribute significantly to our sense of well-being, such as freshly washed laundry, a bouquet of flowers or a steak on the grill.
-It is almost logical that the sense of smell also plays an important role in tasting wine.
+On the other hand, smells often contribute significantly to our well-being, such as freshly laundered clothes, a bouquet of flowers, or a steak on the grill.
+It's almost logical that the sense of smell also plays an important role in wine tasting.

-Like the appearance, the nose can also provide crucial information about the grape variety, country, production and age of the wine.
+Like visuals, "the nose" can provide crucial clues about the grape variety, country, aging, and age of the wine.

-It is recommended to smell the glass more often and for a shorter time, so that fresh air can reach your nose.
-Swirl the glass gently to stir up the aromas.
-And above all: take your time, because different aromas are released at different temperatures.
+It's advisable to smell the glass briefly and more often, allowing fresh air to reach the nose in between.
+Swirl the glass lightly to stir up aromatic compounds.
+And most importantly: take your time, because different aromatic compounds are released at different temperatures.

 A lesser-known fact is that we rarely smell equally well with both nostrils.
 Just as we are left- or right-handed, we have a dominant nostril with which we smell 70% of the time during the day.
 To relieve the dominant nostril, the weaker nostril takes over from time to time.
-You will notice this when tasting wine - you smell better with one nostril than with the others.
-It therefore helps to bring the dominant nostril further into the glass by bending your head.
+You will notice it during wine tasting - you smell better with one nostril than with the other.
+It helps to bring the dominant nostril further into the glass by tilting your head.

 A small experiment

 Did you know that you taste more with your nose than with your mouth?
-You taste sweet, sour, salty, etc. with your tongue.
-Only when you use your nose and throat do millions of nuances come to light.
+With your tongue, you taste sweet, sour, salty, etc. Only in combination with the nose and throat do millions of nuances emerge.
 You can test this: hold your nose with two fingers and take a sip of wine.
-Spread the wine well in your mouth - keep your nose closed.
+Distribute the wine well in your mouth - keep your nose pinched.
 What do you taste?
 Nothing!
-Now take your fingers away from your nose and you will immediately notice the taste coming.
+Now take your fingers off your nose and you'll immediately notice how the taste comes through.
 This phenomenon is called retronasal perception.

 What aromas can you smell?

-There are almost endless different aromas in wine.
+There are almost infinitely many different aromas in wine.
 Recognizing and naming them requires a lot of practice.
-When evaluating smells, there is no right or wrong - just an individual perception.
+When evaluating smell, there is initially no right or wrong - only an individual perception.
 The evaluation of smells has a lot to do with personal experiences and memories, such as the smell of grandma's fruit cake.
 Of course, there are also smells that have no place in a wine (sulfur, mold, cork, etc.).
-We will address such wine faults in other articles.
+We will cover such wine faults in other posts.

-You can find a general overview of the different aromas in future articles.
-Here is just a brief overview of examples of information on the grape variety or the development:
+A basic overview of the various aromas can be found in upcoming posts.
+Here is a brief overview of exemplary clues about the grape variety or aging:

 Typical smells of grape varieties: